-The Memory Café Poetry project will place Poets-in-Residence in Alzheimer’s Society’s Memory Cafés throughout the UK.
+The Memory Cafe Project will place Poets-in-Residence in Alzheimer’s Society’s Memory Cafés throughout the UK.
 Memory Café’s provide safe and supportive environments where people affected by memory loss can socialise and meet with one another and receive information and advice.

-To support activities in Memory Cafes the Poetry Archive is creating a special collection of poetry recordings which will be made available so that everyone can continue to listen to poetry recordings outside the workshops.
+To support activities in Memory Cafes the Poetry Archive has created a special collection of poetry recordings which is available to download so that everyone can continue to listen to poetry recordings outside the sessions.

 The Memory Cafe Project project will support those affected by memory loss to engage creatively with family and friends.
 It is also an important opportunity for the writers and poets involved by providing training and development for more professionals to work directly with people how can benefit so much.
 The project will enable professional writers and poets to work closely with people living in their communities and to develop new and creative writing projects.